awslabs/clickstream-analytics-on-aws/docs/en/analytics/analyzes/index.md

     Only the user with `Administrator` or `Analyst` role can access this module.

-The solution automatically added the following datasets for each project and app:
+The solution automatically added the following datasets for each project and app, which contains all fields of event, user, and session tables, making it easy for you do custom analysis.

 | Dataset name | What it is |
 |-------------|------------|